By Sound Alone

 - epub file (one-click download)

-- Should work with all e-readers and e-reader software that are not Amazon Kindle
+- Should work with all e-readers and e-reader software

 - Kobo: Free e-book on Kobo (ISBN: 1230007379680)